smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although I will talk about the logical processing order and physical join types, but any discussion about query optimization and best practices is at a cursory level.
 My intent here is not to show best practices or best optimization methods, but to provide a summarization of the differnt joins that you will encounter in your daily SQL activities and a sort of museum of odd and strange joins that I've encountered in my many years of SQL programming.
 To show the various joins, I use a small sample dataset that contains types of fruit that you can find in the Sample Data markdown file.
 The sample data has NULL markers in the sample data, but not duplicate data.
 Feel free to add, subtract and modify the data and these queries to explore their behavior.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I welcome any corrections, additions, debates etc. I've tried to show different joins across all the major RDBMS platforms, and I am sure there are some new and interesting joins that I have not included here (such as graph joins).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I welcome any corrections, additions, debates etc. I've tried to show different joins across all the major database platforms, and I am sure there are some new and interesting joins that I have not included here (such as graph joins).
 Feel free to contact me through this GitHub repository or my Wordpress site at https://advancedsqlpuzzles.com.

 ---------------------------------------------------------